FelixBach/GEO419/README.md

 ### Windows 10

-Please note that you have to install GDAL and rasterio manually if you're using **Windows** In that case you have to download the binaries (.whl-files) from [here](https://www.lfd.uci.edu/~gohlke/pythonlibs/).
+Please note that you have to install GDAL and rasterio manually.
+For this please download the binaries (.whl-files) from [here](https://www.lfd.uci.edu/~gohlke/pythonlibs/).

 After the download you can run the following code from the download folder like this: